Reporting to the Director of Youth Protection (DYP)

 Screening of highly vulnerable children

-Abandoned, neglected, psychologically abused, sexually abused, and physically abused children, and children who present serious behavioural problems are silent victims.
+Abandoned, neglected, psychologically abused, sexually abused, and physically abused children, as well as children who present serious behavioural problems must be reported.

 Filing a report with the DPJ

-To break the silence, both that of a child and of his environment, reporting a situation is a key element in the youth protection system.
-The identity of the person who reports a child's situation remains confidential.
+To break the silence of a child and of his environment, reporting, reporting a situation is a key element in the youth protection system.
+The identity of the person who reports a child's situation will remain confidential.

 Reporting cases and social emergencies 24/7